zenml-io/zenml/docs/book/mlops_stacks/orchestrators/kubernetes.md

 ```

 {% hint style="info" %}
-ZenML will build Docker images which include your code and use these
+ZenML will build a Docker image called `zenml-kubernetes`
-to run your pipeline steps in Kubernetes.
+which includes your code and use it to run your pipeline steps in Kubernetes.
 Check out
 [this page](../../developer-guide/advanced-concepts/docker.md)
 if you want to learn more about how ZenML builds these images and
 how you can customize them.